sarahmclo/slidles-puzzle/README.md

 12. [Acknowledgements](#acknowledgements)

 ## User Experience (UX)<a name="user-experience"></a>
 Our primary focus is on creating a seamless, enjoyable user experience.
-Slidles is designed with simplicity in mind, ensuring that users can navigate and play without any hassle.
-The vibrant design elements enhance engagement, making the puzzle-solving experience delightful and satisfying.
+Slidles is designed with simplicity in mind, ensuring that users can navigate and play with ease.
+The vibrant design elements and fun audio enhance engagement, making the puzzle-solving experience delightful and satisfying.

 ## Project Goals
 The main goals of the Slidles project are to: